-So, let's assume that I want to share only the images of the red barns here.
-I can click on one image with the red barn, and then hold the control key on Windows or the command key on Macintosh, while I click on additional images that I would like to select.
-So, in this case I have three images selected and they are not contiguous.
-They are not in a single line on that film strip.
-Using these basic techniques you can select the various images that you would like to share in a variety of ways within Light Room, and then proceed with actually sharing those images.
+So in this case I have three images selected and they are not contiguous.
+They are not in a single line in that filmstrip.
+Using these basic techniques you can select the various images that you would like to share in a variety of ways.
+Within Lightroom, and then proceed with actually sharing those images.

 Q: When I access the Identity Plate Editor dialog, I get a message in that dialog that says "No options for Lightroom identity plate."
 This is different from what I see in the lesson on modifying the identity plate.
 How do I resolve this issue?